 Have you ever considered the life-changing impact that having pets has on our children?
 This special day provides parents with an opportunity to make sure their child is ready for what may come.
-And, as it turns out – bringing home a furry friend can be one way into becoming more committed lifetime pet owners!
+And, as it turns out – bringing home a furry friend can be one way to becoming more committed lifetime pet owners!
 To celebrate National Pet Day today by celebrating all these adorable animals in your world who deserve happiness too… even if they’re not human?!

 When children are allowed to take care of an animal, they learn how important it is that you take responsibility for your actions.
 Pets also help teach kids about limitations and can provide lifelong impacts in their lives by encouraging maturity out into nature!

 The idea of a pet is deeply rooted in American culture.
 But with up to 70 million stray animals registered, the country has witnessed an increase in animal homelessness – especially for dogs and cats who make up some 40% percent or more than all types combined at around 50%.
-Shelters take time finding homes out of these total numbers by breed size or demeanor but also taking into account each individual’s personality when searching; this ensures that no matter what type they may be looking forward to bringing home one small step closer becoming your newest family member National Kids and Pets Day is just that – a day recognizing the human-animal bond and promoting pet adoption!
+Shelters take time finding homes out of these total numbers by breed size or demeanor but also take into account each individual’s personality when searching; this ensures that no matter what type they may be looking forward to bringing home one small step closer to becoming your newest family member National Kids and Pets Day is just that – a day recognizing the human-animal bond and promoting pet adoption!
 National Kids and Pets Day Statistics.

 How we can observe National Kids and Pets Day:

-The ways to celebrate this great nation-wide holiday include:
+The ways to celebrate this great nationwide holiday include:

 Spending time with your pet

-This day is an opportunity to get closer with your child and pet.
+This day is an opportunity to get closer to your child and pet.
 Whether you’re in the park or playing indoors, take some time for them!
 Let’s enjoy games that involve both of their companies like hide-and-seek; give him/her treats so they feel loved while we wait around until dinner time (or breakfast!).